 The first time I used this trick was to make a cow skull glow.
-I simply put my speedlight inside a skull and made some smoke, so the light would be more visible.
+I simply put my Speedlight inside a skull and made some smoke so that the light would be more visible.

 I was surprised by the easy way I got such a good result and kept experimenting.

-Glowing flowers looked downright magical.
-And the speedlight was so small, I didn’t even have to retouch its visible parts in post-processing, it was covered by flowers.
+The Glowing flowers looked downright magical.
+And the camera flash was so small that I didn’t even have to retouch its visible parts in post-processing.

-Why not to create a box full of stars or a glowing magician’s hat?
-Place the speedlight inside, add some smoke with aroma sticks or a hand steamer and take a sequence of shots.
+Why not create a box full of stars or a glowing magician’s hat?
+Place the Speedlight inside, add some smoke with aroma sticks or a hand steamer, and take a sequence of shots.

-Adding a colored gel is also a good touch.
+Adding a colored gel is also a right touch.

-For this shot, inspired by one of my favorite songs, I cut a quote from one of the lyrics from my favourite songs out of black paper, put a speedlight on the floor right behind the paper and took a shot.
+For this shot, I cut a quote from one of the lyrics from my favourite songs out of black paper.
+I then put a Speedlight on the floor right behind the paper and took a shot.

-The simplicity and versatility of this trick is honestly stunning.
+The simplicity and versatility of this trick are honestly stunning.

 4. Capture Rising Steam (or Smoke)

-You can control your speedlight with the cheapest means possible.
-That’s why it’s great for creating a spot of direct light and capturing steam rising from a hot cup of coffee.
+You can control your Speedlight with the cheapest means possible.
+That’s why it’s excellent for creating a spot of direct light and capturing steam rising from a hot cup of coffee.
 Or, say, smoke coming from a burning candle.

-If you want your light modifier not to cost you a penny, take a box of chips in the shape of a tube, cut the bottom.
+If you want your light modifier not to cost you a penny, take a box of chips in the shape of a tube and cut the bottom.
 You can then put your Speedlight inside, and you got yourself a snoot.

-Set your camera on continuous mode, pour some hot water into a cup and take a sequence of shots with rising clouds of steam.
+Set your camera on continuous mode and pour some hot water into a cup.
+Now take a sequence of shots with rising clouds of steam.

 Got your pretty steam picture?
 Good!
 Now add a narrative.
-Use the same trick to create the light spot with a speedlight making a snoot out of chips tube, but add a twist.
-Take a glass jar instead of a coffee cup.
+Use the same trick to create the light spot with a Speedlight making a snoot out of chips tube.
+But now, take a glass jar instead of a coffee cup.

 Think about a story along the lines of ‘trapped in a can’ and pick your silhouette — a haunted mansion, a monster, a carnivorous plant, anything that comes to mind.

-It’s a very simple way to tell a lot of stories, not only for Halloween still life photos but for any creative project.
+It’s a straightforward way to tell a lot of stories, not only for Halloween still life photos but for any creative project.

 Using speedlights makes it even simpler and more affordable.